ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 ### Other number/date/time formatting APIs

 1. Existing SLE applications use the [Angular DatePipe](https://angular.io/api/common/DatePipe).
 This offers similar options to the `Intl.DateTimeFormat` (including locale-specific formatting) but would be a challenge to support in non-Angular applications.
 2. The TC39 ECMAScript standard is working on [a proposal for Temporal](https://github.com/tc39/proposal-temporal), which includes a new [immutable format for representing time](https://tc39.es/proposal-temporal/docs/index.html) and namespace for manipulating it.
 It's in Stage 3 meaning the API isn't expected to change and [polyfills](https://github.com/tc39/proposal-temporal#polyfills) are available.
+Since the formatting APIs that browsers support today are sufficient, we propose to use them instead.
 3. There are numerous libraries for formatting including the standards-based [Format.js](https://formatjs.io/), the opinionated [moment.js](https://momentjs.com/docs/), and [various successors](https://momentjs.com/docs/#/-project-status/recommendations/).
 We may choose to depend on one in the future to expose additional formatting options but will start with browser APIs as they require no additional dependencies.

 ---